Website icon Xpert.Digital

 Erosion of standards

-💥🔄 Possible consequences of an escalation
+💥🔄 Possible consequences of escalation

 However, trade escalation also carries risks:

-China, for its part, could impose punitive tariffs or other trade barriers against European products.
+China could, in turn, impose punitive tariffs or other trade barriers against European products.

-Impairment of global supply chains
+Disruption of global supply chains

 The already fragile global supply chains could be further strained.

-Negative impact on the global economy
+Negative impacts on the global economy

-💡📊 Need for a strategic approach
+💡📊 The need for a strategic approach

-Promote your own competitiveness
+Promoting one's own competitiveness

 • Infrastructure: Expansion of charging infrastructure for electric vehicles and 5G networks.